 When timesheet data is wrong, everything downstream is wrong.
 A small error in recording hours becomes an underpayment.
 A missed penalty rate becomes a compliance issue.
 A manual transcription mistake becomes a dispute.
 The further an error travels through the system before being caught, the more expensive it becomes to fix.

 Understanding this connection is the first step to preventing payroll errors.
-The solution isn't just better payroll software—it's ensuring accurate data reaches payroll in the first place through reliable time and attendance tracking.
+The solution isn’t just better payroll software — it’s ensuring accurate data reaches payroll in the first place through reliable time and attendance tracking, and a consistent payroll preparation worksheet to capture hours cleanly before they reach the pay run.

 Common timesheet mistakes that cause payroll errors